This 3-day Ubud itinerary covers all the best things to do in Ubud in 3 days and includes advice on where to eat, stay, and more!

 Tegalalang Rice Terraces

-End your Ubud itinerary by visiting the Tegalalang rice terraces, one of the most popular rice fields in Bali!
-Located about 25 minutes north of Ubud center, Tegalalang is famous for its neatly stacked rice terraces, swings and nest-like structures offering endless photo opportunities.
+Finally, I recommend spending your third day in Ubud by visiting the Tegalalang rice terraces, one of the most popular rice fields in Bali!
+Located about 25 minutes north of Ubud center, Tegalalang is famous for its neatly stacked rice terraces, swings, and nest-like structures which offer endless photo opportunities.

 Hiking in Sidemen Valley Rice Fields